This post is a X Rite i1 Pro Review – the system I use to get my print colours to look exactly as I intend them to.

 Why spend hundreds of dollars on a camera body and thousands on lenses and not buy the best calibrator?

-My belief is that writing a review is not something we all do regularly as we expect to buy qulity stuff – right?
+Writing a review is not something we all do regularly as we expect to buy quality gear.

 So where to get genuine – good and bad reviews?